cvillagrasa/IfcOpenHouse/README.md

 but above all, it gives an overview about how to programmatically build a simple IFC model from scratch.

+Navigate through the following preview for yourself.
+Double click an element to gather entity info from the underlying IFC:

 <!-- This is where a canvas with an IFC.js visualisation of the model
     will be placed within the Quarto website -->
 <div class="info-panel hidden" id="id-info-div">